TheSolly/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A CLI Rock, paper, Scissors game.
+A CLI Rock, paper, Scissors game. implented using classes and modules.